Yilin-Mao/WebCrawler_Top200Movies_2023/readme.txt

 This is the package for assignment_1.pdf aiming to get information of top 200 movies in 2023 mainly from www.boxofficemojo.com.
+This assignment is from Hong Kong University.

 The codes are all included in code.ipynb and are seperated by markdown block.